Turn Your Agribusiness Idea Into Impact

 1. Readiness Programme & Call for Concept Notes (Pre-qualification)

-Online-based introduction and support during the application stage starting with the call for concept notes on 18th September 2023.
-The call lasts for 9 weeks.
+Online-based introduction and support during the application stage starting with the call for concept notes on 08th July 2024.

 Icon